Permits and Regulations on Composting Toilets

 Some toilets have certifications from independent testing agencies.
 Typically this is an ETL certification (urine diverting toilets) or an NSF 41 certification (non-urine diverting toilets).
 In addition, there are many other certifying laboratories.

-There are places in North America where some kind of certification is required.
+There are places in North America where some kind of certification is required before they issue a permit for a composting toilet.
 However, these certifications are problematic.
 First, they do not address what happens to the solid material once it is removed from the toilet.
 Any composting toilet could quite possibly have fecal pathogens in the solid waste that you remove.
 It is critical that this waste is handled according to instructions, and that fecal contamination does not occur.
 The certifications provide no assurance of that.

 The second problem is that some certifications are incredibly expensive to obtain.
 I’ve heard of fees in the range of $60,000 being charged, with annual ongoing fees of $7000-$9000 dollars per product or model.
 With no assurance that any government body will even accept the certification.
 For this reason, most manufacturers are deciding not to obtain certification.
 They see it as a money grab, or a scam.
 Complicating matters is the fact that some older toilets which do not work all that well have obtained certification, while some newer models that work much better do not have certification.
 So we have a crazy situation where toilets that don’t work very well are certified, and toilets that work very well are not certified.